Gimly-Blockchain/eosio-did-spec/README.md

 1. Interoperability with the rest of the SSI ecosystem.
 This allows EOSIO based identities to be consumed by goverments and industries alike.
 It provides external interoperability outside of EOSIO.
 2. Interoperability with other EOSIO based identities.
 Due to the large number of EOSIO chains this could be a great way to strengthen the collaboration between all of these projects.
 3. Provide transparency of identities through standardisation.
-4. Improve security by bringing the SSI architecture model to EOSIO identity systems.
+4. Improve security and privacy by bringing the SSI architecture model to EOSIO identity systems.
 This architecture ethically protects human rights while reducing cumbersome data regulation liability from organisations.

 ## 1.5 EOSIO accounts